daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupGenericScheme.md

   - While forging/deploying the DAO as part of initial set of schemes

-  - While proposing the new scheme to DAO via Scheme Registrar for the DAO.
+  - While proposing the new scheme to DAO via any Scheme that has permission to register another Scheme for the DAO. **In case of GenesisAlpha you can register via Scheme Registrar**

 ### Setup Generic Scheme while deploying DAO

+  While deploying DAO UGenericScheme is used.
+If there is more than one contract integration in DAO, then the first contract will be registered with UGenericScheme and that number of GenericScheme instances will be deployed and registered respectively with the rest of the contracts.

   Refer to [How to deploy DAO](../deployDAO)

 ### Setup Generic Scheme via Scheme Registrar

-#### Set Generic Scheme to interact with your contract
+#### Set UGenericScheme to interact with your contract

+NOTE: Follow this if generic scheme is not already registered or need to update to new parameters

-You can use GenericScheme's `setParameters` method to setup which contract it will interact with.
+You can use UGenericScheme's `setParameters` method to setup `contractToCall`, `votingMachine` to use and `voteParameters` for the voting

 Following is a short script that describes how to do this

 ```
-  const genericScheme = new web3.eth.Contract(
+  const ugenericScheme = new web3.eth.Contract(
     require('@daostack/arc/build/contracts/UGenericScheme.json').abi,
     UGenericSchemeAddress, // address from https://github.com/daostack/migration/blob/master/migration.json
     {